swcarpentry/make-novice/instructors.md

 ## Legend

-One or more paragraphs laying out the lesson's legend (i.e., the story behind its running example).
+Make is a popular tool for automating the building of software - compiling source code into executable programs.

+Though Make is nearly 40 years old, and there are many other build tools available, its fundamental concepts are common across build tools.

+Today, researchers working with legacy codes in C or FORTRAN, which are very common in high-performance computing, will, very likely encounter Make.

+Researchers are also finding Make of use in implementing reproducible research workflows, automating data analysis and visualisation (using Python or R) and combining tables and plots with text to produce reports and papers for publication.

 ## Overall

 * The overall lesson can be done in a 2 hour slot.
 * Solutions for challenges are used in subsequent topics.
-* Sample Makefiles, including sample solutions, are in `code/samples` and are identified below.
+* A number of example Makefiles, including sample solutions to challenges, are in `code/samples` and are identified below.

+## Setting up Make

+* Recommend instructors and students use `nano` as the text editor for this lesson because
+  - it runs in all three major operating systems,
+  - it runs inside the shell (switching windows can be confusing to students), and
+  - it has shortcut help at the bottom of the window.

+Please point out to students during setup that they can and should use another text editor if they're already familiar with it.

+Instructors and students should use two shell windows: one for running nano, and one for running Make.

+Check that all attendees have Make installed and that it runs correctly, before beginning the session.

+## Beware of spaces!

+The single most commonly occurring problem will be students using spaces instead of TABs when intending actions.

 ## [Introduction](01-intro.html)

 ## [Makefiles](02-makefiles.html)

 `02-makefile/Makefile` contains an example of the Makefile, immediately before the challenge is attempted.

 Write two new rules - challenge